Product icon Help book icon Video Mill : User's Guide

 See Listing 1.

-2. Start/end times - Display Start time --> End time. (hh:mm:ss,mls).
+2. Start/end times - Display Start time --> End time define when to show and hide a subtitle. (hh:mm:ss,mls).

-See Limitations section at bottom of page.
+See Considerations section at bottom of page.

 Listing 1.
 SRT format - example